Subscribe to the Social Media Lab Podcast via iTunes | Stitcher | Spotify | Google Play | RSS

 Of course, this is not conclusive evidence.
 One thing we could do is to run a few more campaigns to see if this observation persists.

-Our little experiment proved that sending traffic from Quora Ads to landing pages can help to generate a lot more free trials.
+Our experiment proved that sending traffic from Quora Ads to landing pages can help to generate a lot more free trials.

 But we have also highlighted three important factors that could have swayed our results and painted a different picture.